 They’re not alone in their thinking.
 According to the Content Marketing Institute, recent studies by Wistia, YouTube, and Ooyala on video engagement predict that video “will take up over 90 percent of the online content pie within the next decade.”

+In the past, videos were expensive and required a lot of equipment to create.
 The good news is that cost-effective videos are more achievable today than ever before.

 New tools for creating powerful video content are emerging every day.
 Using nothing more than a good smartphone or a recorded video chat, marketers can capture relevant footage from events, interviews, customer visits, webinars and other interactions that can be shared with their target community.
 With modest editing, these assets can go a long way toward communicating a company’s thought leadership and brand.